awesomelistsio/awesome/README.md

 * **[Awesome Electron](https://github.com/awesomelistsio/awesome-electron):** A curated list of awesome resources for developing applications with Electron, a framework that allows you to build cross-platform desktop apps using web technologies.

+## Media
+* **[Awesome Audiovisual](https://github.com/awesomelistsio/awesome-audiovisual):** A curated list of awesome tools, libraries, frameworks, and resources for working with audiovisual content, including video editing, audio processing, streaming, and multimedia applications.
+* **[Awesome FFmpeg](https://github.com/awesomelistsio/awesome-ffmpeg):** A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.

 ## Platforms

 * **[Awesome Node.js](https://github.com/awesomelistsio/awesome-nodejs):** A curated list of awesome Node.js packages and resources to enhance your development experience.